-Whales are by far my most favourite animal!
+Whales are my favorite animals!
 They are completely amazing!
-Not only do they live in our oceans, but they are they the largest animals in the world.
-I love teaching kids about whales and sharing my own enthusiasm and amazement over these majestic creatures.
+Not only do they live in our oceans, but they are the largest animals in the world.
+I love teaching kids about whales and sharing my enthusiasm and amazement over these majestic creatures.

 Whales for Kids: Anchor Chart

 I use a large anchor chart with the labels “can, have, are, eat, look” to record facts as we read from some different whale books over the next few days.
 I use a chart like the one below to keep all of our new learning organized and attainable.
 Later, we use this useful chart to help us with our whale non-fiction writing.

 Whales for Kids: Nonfiction Book

 - Define the word.